aarizat/project-manager-REST-API/README.md

 <a href="https://imgur.com/7yWbcfk"><img src="https://i.imgur.com/7yWbcfk.png" title="source: imgur.com" /></a>

-Once the information has been added you can make the post request, if everything was OK the response will be `Successfully registered.` and now you can login with this user to have access to other end point.
+Once the information has been added you can make the post request, if everything was OK the response will be `Successfully registered.` and now you can login with this user to have access to other endpoints.

-To loggin you must change the endpoint above to `http://127.0.0.1:5000/api/v1/users/login.` and send in the body the `username` and `password` of the user prevously registered.
+To login you must change the endpoint above to `http://127.0.0.1:5000/api/v1/users/login.` and send in the body the `username` and `password` of the user prevously registered.

-Like so:
+Like this:

 <a href="https://imgur.com/ag9gmia"><img src="https://i.imgur.com/ag9gmia.png" title="source: imgur.com" /></a>

 If it went well, the response will be a `token`.
 This token will be needed to make any another request.

-> This token has expiration time of 5 minutes, this means that you must login each 5 minutes to get other token and be able to interact with the API
+> This token has expiration time of 30 minutes, this means that you must login each 30 minutes to get another token and be able to interact with the API

 <a href="https://imgur.com/uaSpeMW"><img src="https://i.imgur.com/uaSpeMW.png" title="source: imgur.com" /></a>

-For example, you could make a get request to following endpoint to see all of the projects.
-For this you must placed in the header the token recieved at moment of loggin: Look at the picture:
+For example, you could make a `get` request to following endpoint to see all of the projects.
+For this you must put in the header the token recieved at time of login: Look at the picture:

 <a href="https://imgur.com/mx9L8Wb"><img src="https://i.imgur.com/mx9L8Wb.png" title="source: imgur.com" /></a>

-Every time you want to access to any end point you must performe the same proccess.
+Every time you want to access to any endpoint you must performe the same proccess.

 ## Support